Wedding of Prince Edward, Duke of Windsor and Wallis Simpson

 On June 3, 1937, David married Wallis at the Château de Candé in Monts, France, a 16th-century castle owned by Charles Bedaux, a French-born, naturalized American industrial millionaire.
 Marcel Dupré, one of France’s leading organists, played the organ and the famous British photographer Cecil Beaton took the photographs.

 When the Church of England refused to sanction the wedding, Reverend Robert Anderson Jardine, the Vicar of St Paul’s Church in Darlington, County Durham, England, offered to perform the ceremony.
 When Reverend Jardine returned home to Darlington, he soon became aware that he had performed an act that the Church of England could not accept.
-He was forced to resign his position and under pressure, he left England and settled in California.
+He was forced to resign his position, and under pressure, he left England and settled in California.

 The religious service was held in the music room.
 An improvised altar of an oak chest was in an alcove of the room.
 At each end of the altar was a single yellow candle with a cross in the middle.
 David and his best man entered the room and awaited the bride.
 While Marcel Dupré played the march from Georg Friedrich Handel’s oratorio “Judas Maccabeus”, Wallis entered the room on the arm of her friend Herman Rogers.
 Reverand Jardine performed the traditional Church of England wedding ceremony.
 During the benediction, Marcel Dupre played “O Perfect Love”.
-Ironically, “O Perfect Love” was specially written by English composer Sir Joseph Barnby for the wedding of David’s paternal aunt Louise, Princess Royal and Alexander Duff, 1st Duke of Fife.
+Ironically, “O Perfect Love” was specially written by English composer Sir Joseph Barnby for the wedding of David’s paternal aunt Louise, Princess Royal, and Alexander Duff, 1st Duke of Fife.
 “O Perfect Love” remains a popular wedding anthem.

 Embed from Getty Images

 After the wedding, the newlyweds led the guests to the terrace where the best man gave a champagne toast to the bride and groom’s happiness and long life together.
 The guests dined on a buffet luncheon of lobster, chicken a la king, salad, and strawberries.
 There was a three-foot-high wedding cake that the newlyweds cut together.
-More than 2,000 telegrams were delivered and they were packed up to be taken on the honeymoon and to be read at the couple’s leisure.
+More than 2,000 telegrams were delivered and were packed up to be taken on the honeymoon, to be read at the couple’s leisure.

 At 6:25 PM, the Duke and Duchess of Windsor climbed into their limousine, driven by George Ladbrooke, the Duke’s chauffeur for seventeen years, for the drive to the train station.
 Ahead of them went 226 pieces of luggage, including 183 trunks.
 They went by train to Wasserleonburg Castle in Austria where they spent their three-month honeymoon.